seattletimes/opensesme/README.md

 		run opensesme with the given configuration file, then exit

-Planned improvements:
+#####PLANNED IMPROVEMENTS

 	- Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc) if `MODIFY` is `true`
 	- Support for `TARGET` - to specify filenames to look for
 	- Support for process tracking - linking PIDs with Action Names, for starting, status, and stopping via a control script, preventing multiple instances of the same action, etc

 *Thanks to Orville Broadbeak, Skyler Bunny, and Yaro Kasear for their help with and contributions to this project.*